fullstack-development/developers-roadmap/backend/junior-1/haskell.md

 ## Monad transformers

 * What is Monad transformer?
-What for do we need it?
+Why it's used?
 * What is `lift` function?
 * What is `liftIO` function?
 * What are `MonadTrans` laws?